First Time Setup

 • upload will send data you exported to the Cumulus Aggregator

-By default, all available studies will be used by build and export, but you can use or --target to specify a specific study to be run.
+You can use --target to specify a specific study to be run.
 You can use it multiple times to configure several studies in order.
+You can use --study-dir with most arguments to target a directory where you are working on studies/working with studies that aren’t available to install with pip

 Several pip installable studies will automatically be added to the list of available studies to run.
 See study list for more details.